We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 According to the National Institute of Health (NIH), in 2015, 15.1 million American adults (6.2 percent of the population) had an alcohol use problem.

-According to the World Health Organization (WHO), globally, 3.3 million deaths every year result from the harmful use of alcohol.
+According to the World Health Organization (WHO), globally,

 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) describes alcohol use disorder as “problem drinking that becomes severe.”